 - They intervene with human subjects for research purposes by conducting invasive or non-invasive study procedures (such as blood drawing, collection of buccal smears, or administering individual or group psychotherapy) or by manipulating their environment (such as altering light, sound or temperature, or adjusting environmental events or social interactions).

-- They obtain (from any source) privately identifiable information or biological samples (for example, observing and recording private behavior, obtaining the information from another researcher or institution, or using data previously collected for another use and already in their possession for a new research use).
+- They obtain (from any source) privately identifiable information or biospecimens (for example, observing and recording private behavior, obtaining the information from another researcher or institution, collecting blood or saliva samples, or using data previously collected for another use and already in their possession for a new research use).

 Additionally, it is the PI’s responsibility to ensure that all key research personnel complete the required continuing education and provide copies of documentation to the PI for the study files.
 In addition, if any continuing education courses are taken from sources other than DePaul’s required CITI refresher course, documentation should be submitted to the IRB if the individual wants to get credit (such as for attendance at a seminar, meeting, or conference with the primary focus on human subject research issues).

-Persons taking the CITI training, either initial Basic or continuing (Refresher), under the DePaul affiliation do not need to supply Research Protections (RP) with copies of the CITI training as the RP will be notified directly through the CITI program of completion of training.
+Persons taking the CITI training, either initial Basic or continuing (Refresher), under the DePaul affiliation do not need to supply Office of Research Services (ORS)-Research Protections (RP) with copies of the CITI training as the ORS will be notified directly through the CITI program of completion of training.